 child and before I could actually read or write I was making up poems and stories in my

 head.
-This was mostly at night because I could never get to sleep (and it is still the same)
+This was mostly at night because I could never get to sleep (and it is still the same).
+I

-and so I would make up stories and my mother would write them down when she came up to tuck me in.
+would make up stories and my mother would write them down when she came upstairs to tuck me in.
 I don’t know what happened to them but I can find only one short poem.

 English was my best subject at school and even then, when odd events happened, I would put them into verse – or doggerel.
 I wanted to work on the local paper when I left school but oh, no! my mother did not approve and I had to go and learn to be a teacher.
 In those days you did as your parents told you.
 I became a teacher and guess what?
 I started writing for educational magazines in my spare time!

 I went to Montreal with my husband and baby son where we spent eight years.
 While I was there I got a job teaching at Miss Edgar’s and Miss Cramp’s School for Young Ladies.
 It was a very proper and respectable establishment.
 I reckon I was hired for the job because I spoke English English and not Canadian or American English.
 I left teaching and for a short while worked as an assistant and researcher to the literary editor of the Montreal Star.
 He was a brilliant teacher and gave me a good grounding in journalism.

 Life moved on and I came back to England with my son, first working for David & Charles as their ‘girl in London’ doing everything from publicity to selling rights and working as a PA to the chairman, David St John Thomas.
 That lovely job came to an end and I started working for MMS Publications who published advertising free sheets in Hertfordshire and Essex.
 I provided editorial copy to fill spaces and at one stage was in editorial charge of five papers using three other journalists and two photographers.